- State why social and emotional competence is a protective factor that prevents abuse and neglect.

 Explore

-Not everyone feels confident teaching staff members how to promote social emotional competence.
-Perhaps you do not have strong education or training in this area, or perhaps there are new approaches you are not familiar with.
-Download and print the Self-Reflection activity.
-Take some time to reflect on your own professional strengths and needs.
+Not everyone feels confident teaching staff members how to promote social-emotional competence.
+Perhaps you do not have a strong education or training in this area, or perhaps there are new approaches you are not familiar with.
+Use the Promoting Social and Emotional Competence: Self-Reflection activity to reflect on your professional strengths and needs.
 This will help you do better work with staff members.
-Share what you have learned with someone who supports your professional development needs (supervisor, manager, etc.).
-Then review the materials in the Apply section to find resources you can use to train and support staff members.
+Share what you have learned with someone who supports your professional development needs.
+Review the materials in the Apply section to find resources you can use to train and support staff members.

 Apply